Programming-Hero-Next-Level-Development/assignment-3/README.md

 }
 Response: The  newly created order object.

-Route:  /api/v1/orders  (GET)
-Request body:
-Response: The orders array of object.

-Implement a transactional operation for buying a cow.
-When a user requests to buy a cow, simulate a transaction process without involving an actual payment gateway.Upon successful transaction simulation, update the cow's status as sold, transfer money from buyer to seller account, and provide appropriate response messages.
+implement a transactional operation for buying a cow.
+When a user requests to buy a cow, simulate a transaction process without involving an actual payment gateway.
+Upon successful transaction simulation, update the cow's status as sold, transfer money from buyer to seller account, and provide appropriate response messages.

 Steps:
 -The user initiates a purchase order using the "api/v1/orders" POST API.